marcndo/portfolio/README.md

 # Hi there, I'm MARCEL AMBO NDOWAH 👋

 Welcome to my GitHub profile!
-I'm an aspiring **Machine Learning Engineer** with a **Mathematics background** and a passion for artificial intelligence.
+I'm an aspiring **Machine Learning/AI engineer** with a **Mathematics background** and a passion for artificial intelligence.
 I’m actively exploring opportunities to start my career in **Machine Learning** and **AI**, bringing my strong analytical, problem-solving, and mathematical skills to the table.

 ## 🧑‍💻 About Me.
 + **Bachelor's degree in Mathematics** with a solid understanding of concepts like calculus, linear algebra, statistics, and discrete mathematics.